 Prayer: 1.
 Meditation.
 2. (Believer’s def.)
-Telepathically communicating with a god as if it were real, asking it for favors, and attempting to make it perform feats of magic.
+Telepathically communicating with gods, asking them for favors, and attempting to make them perform feats of magic.

 Religion: 1.
 A set of beliefs and practices that delineates the correct relationship of mankind with the rest of the cosmos, usually incorporating traditional rituals and a code of morals.
 2. A socio-political organization that perpetuates those beliefs and practices.

-Religionist: One who believes that the most important sources of knowledge are religious authority, holy scriptures, church teachings, direct revelation or guidance from a god, or gnosis (divinely implanted knowledge), rather than rational theories, objectively confirmable experience, and experimentation.
+Religionist: One who believes that the most important sources of knowledge are religious authority, holy scriptures, church teachings, gnosis (divinely implanted knowledge), or direct revelation from a god, rather than objectively confirmable experience and experimentation.

-Revelation: Interpreting dramatic events, dreams or visions as communication from the gods.
+Revelation: Interpreting dramatic events, dreams or visions as communication from a god.

 Sacrifice: 1.
 To offer time, valuables, or your life in service to others.
 2. (Believer’s def.)
-To give something to the gods through destroying it, to win their favor or allay their wrath.
+To give something to the gods by destroying it, in order to win their favor or allay their wrath.

 Saved: 1.
 Rescued from harm.
 2. (Believer’s def.)
 Rescued from mortality or eternal torment by a god, as a reward for behaving or believing correctly.